aledesa/Deep-Learning-Specialization/README.md

 5) Sequence Models. (yet to come)

 # Disclaimer
 These notes are for my own backups and for future readings.
-All error are my own.
+All mistakes are my own.

 Some screenshots and quotes are taken as they appear or modified from the ones on Coursera.